Jivesh24/aws-scalable-architecture/README.md

-# ☁️ AWS Auto Scaling Architecture with Load Balancer & Secure VPC ☁️
+# ☁️AWS Auto Scaling Architecture with Load Balancer & Secure VPC☁️

 This project demonstrates a secure, highly available, and scalable AWS infrastructure.
 It includes a custom VPC with public and private subnets, an Application Load Balancer (ALB), and an Auto Scaling Group (ASG) that dynamically manages EC2 instances based on CPU usage.